 Cards were printed on white card stock with a UV coating giving them that shiny veneer.
 The card fronts have a thicker than usual white border and great photography throughout the set.

-Not too much distraction on card front giving us brand emblem on the upper left corner and a small ribbon towards the bottom right giving us players name.
+Not too much distraction on the card front giving us a brand emblem on the upper left corner and a small ribbon towards the bottom right giving us the player’s name.